 A 2020 study published in the American Journal of Agricultural Economics found that the average U.S. household wasted 31.9% of its food.
 The total annual cost of the wasted food was estimated to be $1,866 per household.

 With a little planning and creativity you can turn your leftover produce into tasty appetizers or your leftover cooked meats into new creations.
-For example, I had some leftover pork tenderloin in my fridge and I made these delicious pork gyros.
-Simply slice your leftover meat super thin (or you can do 1/2-inch chunks).
-Fill a pita and top with Tzatziki sauce and chopped tomatoes.
+For example, I often have part of a cucumber left in the fridge, so I made a delicious sauce to top a sandwich with (you’ll find the Pork Pita Pockets with Cucumber Sauce in my Zero Waste Cooking For Dummies® book).
+Simply slice your leftover meat super thin (or you can do 1/2-inch chunks), then fill a pita and top with this Tzatziki sauce and chopped tomatoes.
 Yum.

 Cucumber Nutrition Facts